 to write and disseminate research reports.

-Sean Rife, co-founder and Director of Research, is an Assistant Professor of Psychology at
+Sean Rife, co-founder, is an Assistant Professor of Psychology at

 Murray State University.
 He holds a PhD in psychology (minor in quantitative